PostgREST/postgrest-docs/docs/admin.rst

 .. code-block:: json

   {
-    "hint": "If a new function was created in the database with this name and arguments, try reloading the schema cache.", "details": null
+    "hint": "If a new function was created in the database with this name and parameters, try reloading the schema cache.", "details": null
     "code": "PGRST202",
     "message": "Could not find the api.nonexistent_function() function in the schema cache"